 Brown Bags take place at least once a month and last 60-90 minutes.
 We have a wide range of talks during this time.
 They include research, professional development, and case conferences.
 Oftentimes the speakers are from outside the university.
-In the past, we have held these meetings on Monday mornings from 10-11:30.
+We currently hold these meetings from 11:30 AM to 1:00 PM on the first Monday of the month.